2027: South East elders root for Tinubu's re-election

 By Alumona Ukwueze

-The group stated that South East Geo-political Zone has benefited immensely from President Tinubu’s administration, citing the appointment of many sons and daughters of the geo-political zone into juicy positions.
+The group stated that the South-East Geo-political Zone had benefited immensely from President Tinubu’s administration, citing the appointment of many sons and daughters of the geo-political zone into juicy positions.

-The group however pleaded with Mr. President to originate and forward to the National Assembly, an Executive Bill to amend the constitutional provisions in order to create new states in Nigeria.
+The group, however, pleaded with Mr. President to originate and forward to the National Assembly, an Executive Bill amending the constitutional provisions to create new states in Nigeria.

-Part of the communique read “After the inauguration and briefing by the National Coordinator, the Chapter pledged its loyalty to the National Body, threw its support behind Hon.
+Part of the communique read: “After the inauguration and briefing by the National Coordinator, the Chapter pledged its loyalty to the national body, threw its support behind Hon.
 Engr.
-Humphrey C. Nsofor, and agreed to key into the 10 reasons the Alliance enunciated for the need to support President Asiwaju Bola Ahmed Tinubu for re-election as President, come 2027.
+Humphrey C. Nsofor; agreed to key into the 10 reasons the Alliance enunciated for the need to support President Bola Ahmed Tinubu for re-election as President, come 2027.

-The elevation of Frank Mba of Nsukka Igbo extraction to Deputy Inspector General of Police

-The appointment of Prof. Melvin D. Ayogu of Nsukka Igbo extraction as Member, Board of Directors, Central bank of Nigeria,

-“Under the leadership of President Asiwaju Bola Ahmed Tinubu, Prof. Iliyasu Usman was the first Igbo Imam of the Central Mosque, Abuja.
-Prof. Usman is of Nsukka Igbo extraction.
+“Under the leadership of President Bola Ahmed Tinubu, Prof. Iliyasu Usman was the first Igbo Imam of the Central Mosque, Abuja.
+Prof. Usman is of Nsukka Igbo extraction.”

 “The appointment of Dr. Mrs. Amaka Onu as Board Member, Federal Polytechnic, Jigawa State